 I have chosen to upload later and have saved SIOKITs to the .exe collector folder.
 When I check this folder, I find multiple SIOKIT’s.
 What are these?

-SIOKITs are an encrypted collection of files, much like a zip, that contain specific information gathered from the environment at the time of collection.
-A .iokit (read/write kit) is the local copy of what is typically uploaded to create a project.
-A .siokit is a secure (encrypted) .iokit.
+- SIOKITs are an encrypted collection of files, much like a zip, that contain specific information gathered from the environment at the time of collection.
+For more information on SIOKIT, see knowledge base article What is an SIOKIT File?

 How do I know what SIOKIT the Optical Prime project is, and which is the SQL project?